0xAtum/template-foundry-project/README.md

 **IS_SIMULATION** = Right now we don't have any variable to know if it's simulate-deploy, at least I didn't find it.
 So I use this env variable so we don't save the deployed contracts during this simulation.

-**FILEPATH** = The path of your deployment file script. e.g: src/script/contract/HelloWorldScript.s.sol
+**SCRIPT_NAME** = The script contract's name of your deployment file script. e.g: src/script/contract/HelloWorld.s.sol, the contract name is HelloWorldScript

 **RPC** = Your RPC